 When you’re looking for the right treatment program for your addiction recovery, you need one that provides an individualized treatment plan.
 This plan is your roadmap to recovery.
 It’s a flexible plan that can guide you in early sobriety toward achievable goals.
 If your needs change, this plan should also change.

 Therapy in rehab helps you change your thought processes and behaviors of addiction to healthy thoughts and actions.
 You gain positive life skills, stabilize in your co-occurring condition and gain coping skills to deal with temptations and triggers.
 Physical fitness is a common aspect of rehab.
 You can rebuild your healthy body at the same time as you rebuild the rest of your life.

-Substance Abuse Rehab in the Pacific Northwest
+Substance Abuse Rehab in Portland

 Living in the Pacific Northwest offers fewer options for rehab than other parts of the country.
 But adults who need addiction treatment can gain quality rehab in Portland, Oregon at Crestview Recovery.
 Crestview Recovery offers multiple levels of care, including:

 - Partial hospitalization: This program is for adults who need more than outpatient care, but don’t require the intensity of inpatient treatment.